-The Middle East Journal (MEJ) welcomes manuscripts from various disciplines relating to the post–World War II Middle East, as well as Pakistan, the Caucasus, and Central Asia.
-Submissions should be based on original research and analysis, and are subject to a double-blind peer review process that maintains the anonymity of authors and reviewers.
-Articles substantially shorter than 3,500 words or longer than 10,000 words will not be reviewed; research articles in the range of 7,000 to 8,000 words are generally preferred, though shorter articles of a policy nature will also be considered.
+The Middle East Journal (MEJ) welcomes manuscripts from various disciplines relating to the Middle East and North Africa, as well as Afghanistan and Pakistan, since 1945.
+Submissions should contain both original research and analysis, and are subject to a double-blind peer review process that maintains the anonymity of authors and reviewers.
+Research papers in the range of 7,000–8,000 words are generally preferred; and those shorter than 5,000 words or longer than 10,000 words will not be considered.

-MEJ prefers manuscripts be submitted electronically to the Journal's Submissions Desk at firstname.lastname@example.org, as a Microsoft Word or rich text attachment.
-Manuscripts must include a cover page containing the paper's title, author’s name and institutional affiliation, and a 75-word abstract.
+Authors should submit papers electronically to MEJ’s Submissions Desk at firstname.lastname@example.org.
+Submissions will only be considered as Microsoft Word or rich text attachments, along with an email including the paper’s title, the authors’ name and affiliation, and a 75-word abstract.

 Manuscripts submitted for consideration by the Journal must not be submitted simultaneously to any other publication, nor may they have been previously published elsewhere including online or as a working paper, in English or any other language.